thatdamncoder/rate-limiter-sim/README.md

 ### 4️⃣ Token Bucket

-Allows requests as long as tokens are available, refilling tokens at a fixed rate.
+Requests are allowed while tokens are available, refilled at a steady rate.

 📷 **Visualization**
 ![TokenBucket](./assets/TokenBucket.png)